sighjs/sigh/README.md

 In this example the `pipeline` plugin in the `tests:run` pipeline forwards the output from the `source:js` and `test:js` pipelines down the stream.
 By default it will not force a pipeline to run unless the user specifies it e.g. if the user runs `sigh test:js tests:run` the `pipeline` plugin will issue stream events from the `test:js` pipeline only.

-To force a pipeline to activate a named plugin the `activate` option can be used, the previous `tests:run` pipeline could be rewritten more flexibly to allow the user to run mocha tests manually as such:
+To force a pipeline operation to activate a named pipeline the `activate` option can be used, the previous `tests:run` pipeline could be rewritten more flexibly to allow the user to run mocha tests manually as such:

 ```javascript
 pipelines['tests:run'] = [